aaravspace147/aaravspace147_studentblog/index.md

 My name is Aarav Lohiya.
 I really like to eat new things.
 I play two sports consiting of Badminton and Water Polo.
 I have a Brother, Mother, and Father.
-I wish my brother is dead.
+My brother is annoying.
 My favorite cusine is italian.
 And I am single and alone.